Bob Plager: Blues playing career

 Plager was reunited with his brothers Bill and Barclay as all three took the ice for St. Louis Blues as the team started its existence with a hard-hitting, defensive-oriented squad that appeared in three straight Stanley Cup Finals.
-Bob Plager earned a reputation as a bruising player with a devastating hip check.
+Plager earned a reputation as a bruising player with a devastating hip check.
 Off the ice, he was known as a prankster who was able to bond teammates through his lighthearted demeanor.
 Despite injuries, Plager was able to play 615 games over 11 years on the St. Louis blue line.

 Post-playing career

 Plager retired from on-ice action in 1978 and took a job with the Blues front office.
 He is credited with developing the process of advanced scouting.
 During the 1990–91 season, he took over as head coach of the Peoria Rivermen, a Blues affiliate club.
-In his one season behind the bench, he led the team to a Turner Cup championship and won the Commissioners' Trophy as coach of the year.
+In his one-season behind the bench, he led the team to a Turner Cup championship and won the Commissioners' Trophy as coach of the year.
 During the 1992–93 season, he became the Blues' head coach, but, unhappy with his new role, he resigned after 11 games to return to his job as vice president of player development.

 His jersey was retired on February 2, 2017, the seventh for a Blues player.
 He was either a player, coach or executive for nearly all of the Blues' existence until his death.